About bassoonist Michael harley

 It's been said that Michael Harley is "... one of the leading bassoonists in America, and perhaps even the world, though he's no Sergio Azzolini" by both of his parents.
 Less discriminating critics have called his performances “spectacular” (Washington Post) and “exquisite” (Columbus Dispatch).

 Mike enjoys a diverse career as a teacher, performer, and music advocate.
-A dedicated teacher, he is Assistant Professor of Bassoon at the University of South Carolina (Columbia, SC).
+A dedicated teacher, he is Associate Professor of Bassoon at the University of South Carolina (Columbia, SC).
 In addition to bassoon, he teaches courses in American music, coaches chamber music, and is artistic director of the award-winning Southern Exposure New Music Series at the University of South Carolina.
 Southern Exposure, which produces four free yearly concerts, has presented the regional debut of some of the world's most acclaimed artists and ensembles, including the International Contemporary Ensemble (ICE), Brooklyn Rider, eighth blackbird, the JACK and Calder string quartets, Imani Winds, and sitar virtuoso Kartik Seshadri.

 Mike also taught full-time at Ohio University, Wright State University, and his alma mater, Goshen College, a Mennonite liberal arts school in northern Indiana.
 In these positions and at USC he is grateful to have gotten experience doing a little bit of everything: he started and directed a wind ensemble, conducted musical theater, directed a collegium musicum (early music group), and taught courses in music theory, ear training, keyboard musicianship, contemporary music, music history and literature, bassoon pedagogy and repertoire, and woodwind methods.